openSUSE/news-o-o/_posts/2007-09-25-sneak-peeks-at-opensuse-103-1-cd-installation-multimedia-support.markdown

-You can test and try out all of this stuff (with the exception of 1-click install for Amarok codecs) by taking the [openSUSE 10.3 Release Candidate](https://news.opensuse.org/?p=305) for a spin.
+You can test and try out all of this stuff (with the exception of 1-click install for Amarok codecs) by taking the [openSUSE 10.3 Release Candidate](//news.opensuse.org/?p=305) for a spin.

-## Talk with Michael Löffler
+## Talk with Michael LÃ¶ffler

 I caught up with Michael to learn a little more about the background with these things.